-BCS SP PLC offer investors two legal variations of how the product will be structured: firstly, as a note, usually referred to as a 'Medium-Term-Note (MTN)' and secondly as an Over-The-Counter (OTC) Derivative Contract.
+THE ULTIMA STRUCTURED PRODUCTS PLC offers investors two legal variations of how the product will be structured: firstly, as a note, usually referred to as a 'Medium-Term-Note (MTN)' and secondly as an Over-The-Counter (OTC) Derivative Contract.

 Structured Products are complex investments and can be difficult for an investor to understand.
-Therefore it is absolutely essential, like with any investment, you carefully read this guide, along with the product literature provided to you, including the terms and conditions, so that you fully understand the risks before you invest.
+Therefore, it is absolutely essential, like with any investment, you carefully read this guide, along with the product literature provided to you, including the terms and conditions, so that you fully understand the risks before you invest.
 It is only possible to invest in any product with the assistance of licensed financial services provider only.